membraneframework/membrane_tutorials/glossary/glossary.md

   - #### **SDP**
     [Session Description Protocol](https://www.ietf.org/rfc/rfc2327.txt).
 A protocol used for describing multimedia communication sessions for the purposes of announcement and invitation.
 It is used in the WebRTC signaling process for describing a session.
   - #### **WebSocket**
-    An application layer communication protocol that enables full-duplex communication between client and server in near real-time.
-It is based on TCP and, in contrast to HTTP, allows to create persistent connections.
+    An application layer communication protocol working allowing for a communication between client and server in near real-time.
+It is based on TCP and, in contrast to HTTP, it provides full-duplex communication.
 Today it is supported by most web browsers and web servers.
   - #### **ICE**
     [Interactive Connectivity Establishment](https://developer.mozilla.org/en-US/docs/Glossary/ICE).
 It's a technique for establishing the most direct connection between two computers, which is used in P2P communication.
   - #### **STUN**